Rohitesh-Kumar-Jain/CowWatchDogs/README.md

 # Cow Watch Dogs

-This is a non for profit project aimed to protect cows worldwide, I aim to create a web app, which helps us find keeper for stray Cow and animals, so that they can be protected, and an aim to provide medical facilities to stray animals.
+This is a non for profit project aimed to protect cows worldwide, I aim to create a web app, which helps us find keeper for stray Cow and animals, so that they can be protected, and an aim to provide certain facilities to stray animals.

 ## Join My mission: